alaraayan/project-3-client/README.md

 This was the second to last project at General Assembly's Software Engineering Immersive Course.
 We were given a week to create a full-stack application with
 Express API to serve data from Mongo database.
 For the front-end we used React.

 As a group of three, we decided to build a Moodflix application, a website to display movies (motivated by Netflix design) but with the difference of categorizing them into moods.
-Additionally giving users who register the ability to add moods to each movie and search accordingly to mood.
+Additionally giving users who register the ability to add moods to each movie and search according to mood.

 Our Deployed Version link: - https://moodflix-site.netlify.app/